fooplugins/FooTable/README.md

 Extensible
 ----------
 Another goal of FooTable was to make it super extensible.
 If you look at the code you will see that there is a plugin framework within the plugin, so extra mods can be attached just by including another javascript file.
 We also didn't want to bloat FooTable, so you can only use what you need and leave out everything else.

-We are in the process of finishing up a Sorting and Filtering add-on which we will release soon.
-Add-on ideas so far are:
+Working add-ons:

 * sorting
 * filtering

+Othere add-on ideas so far are:

 * conditional formatting
 * json loading